 Playing football has been a significant part of my life for the past seven years, but my love for the sport traces back to my kindergarten days when I first started watching it.
 I've been following women's international football since the 2007 World Cup and have remained deeply engaged with the game for the past eight years.
 Whether it's the World Cup, Euros, Champions League, or a domestic league match in various countries, you'll find me in the stands, passionately contributing to the atmosphere before, during, and after the game.
 In addition to playing myself and being a dedicated fan, I also contribute to the growth of the women’s game by working for my local association, where I serve as the head of girls' and women's football.

 At the beggining, I wasn't really into football.
 I got into it slowly by going to my daughter's games...
 I became at the time a "soccer mom"!
 Then, I accompanied her to the Swiss games and traveled to see OL féminin with Lara Dickenmann.
 The kindness of players like Lara, Gaëlle Thalmann and Caro Abbé and their performances on the pitch made me fall in love with the game.
-I'm happy to help the fan club and get people from all age and background together ahead of the Euro at home!
+I'm happy to help the fan club and get people from all age and background together!

 Growing up in a little village and at a conservative boarding school, playing football as a girl never crossed my mind.
 Years later, I finally stumbled across women’s football and I was hooked immediately.
 Digging deeper into the world of women’s football, the world not only fascinated me, but the inequalities made me furious.
 I want to help the growth of women’s football in Switzerland while supporting our beloved Nati.